PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “Oh.” said Jack.
 “What for?” quickly clarifying, “How much you asking for it?”

-Kim interupted, demanding: “A cow.”
+Kim interrupted, demanding: “A cow.”

 Jack challenged: “A cow?”, he was incredulous.
 He looked around the sky barely containing chortles.